wojtek-kowalczyk/mapgen/README.md

 The C++ implementation of Perlin Noise was taken from: https://github.com/sol-prog/Perlin_Noise.
 See [this article](https://solarianprogrammer.com/2012/07/18/perlin-noise-cpp-11/) for more info.

+The C implementation of Open Simplex Noise was taken from https://github.com/MarcoCiaramella/OpenSimplex2

 ## Building

 I was working on linux (5.15.6-arch2-1), from the terminal (no Qt Creator)